-Cats are have many endearing qualities.
-They are adorable.
+Cats have many endearing qualities: they are adorable.
 They are curious.
 They are independent.
 They have mastered the art of sleeping.
 And yet, they have also somehow perfected the art of interrupting ours, which leads me to my next adjective: persistent.

 I firmly believe that all cat owners can testify under oath that there are many nights when it seems like their cat’s main objective for the entire night is to see how many times he or she (or they!) can wake up their owner.
 Or, even better, to see how long they can keep their owners awake.

 I thought I had outsmarted my cats by never, ever, ever allowing them in my bedroom at night.
 Doing otherwise would inevitably ensure that I would have either a) a cat sleeping on my head, b) a cat pouncing on the “foot monster” with precision accuracy, or c) a cat who systematically bats every item off of both nightstands and the dresser.
 Because I have two cats, it was usually a combination of two activities that kept me awake several times a night.

 Kicking the cats out of my room at night only led to persistent scratching at the door, sometimes with the bonus of reaching a paw under the door to pull at the Berber carpet.
 Lovely.
 So, the lesser of two evils is just allowing them into the room.

 You’d think that being able to physically torture us all night would be good enough, right?
 Not so.
 Cats, ever industrious as they are, have also figured out a way to manipulate the human species without even laying a paw on us.
 It’s called solicitation purring, and cats reserve this secret weapon for when they really, really, really want something.

 What is solicitation purring?